SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 #### Implementation differences from the paper

 Compared to the implementation in the paper, the scripts have been designed to perform the control over a long time without any reset, which means :
-- The optimized function in the mpc is the lower confidence bound of the expected long-term cost to reward exploration and avoid getting stuck in a local minimum.
+- The optimized function in the MPC is the lower confidence bound of the expected long-term cost to reward exploration and avoid getting stuck in a local minimum.
 - The environment is not reset, learning is done in one go.
 Thus, the hyper-parameters training can not be done between trials.
 The learning of the hyperparameters and the storage of the visualizations are performed in a parallel process at regular time intervals in order to minimize the computation time at each control iteration.
 - The optimizer for actions is LBFGS
 - An option has been added to decide to include a point in the model memory depending on the prediction error at that point and the predicted uncertainty to avoid having too many points in memory.
 Only points with a predicted uncertainty or a prediction error greater than a threshold are stored in memory.